Urban Saints: History

 The original Crusaders group was formed in 1900 in north London by Rev Albert Kestin, with the intention of teaching the Bible to young people who did not attend church.
 Several similar groups started in the years that following and in 1906, under the leadership of Herbert Bevington, the leaders of eleven groups voted to form the Crusaders’ Union as an umbrella organisation.
 By 1939 there were 256 groups.

 In 2006, the organisation became known as Urban Saints.
 The name was revealed at a concert at the Royal Albert Hall to celebrate the centenary of the Crusaders’ Union.

 In 2000, Matt Summerfield became chief executive.
-Since then, the organisation has developed Energize, online resources, discipleship activities, discussions and videos for youth and children’s groups.
+Since then, the organisation has developed Energize, online resources, discipleship activities and discussions, and videos for youth and children’s groups.
 As of 2018, Energize had over 1600 subscribers.

 Urban Saints also offers summer camps, overseas adventure trips and additional needs training.
 Urban Saints own Urban Saints Westbrook, a residential centre and campsite on the Isle of Wight.
 This site has been in operation since 1948.

 In 2017, following the arrival of Richard Langmead as chief executive, the organisation's strategy placed focus on planting and supporting new groups in churches, schools and communities across the UK and Ireland.